deepblue-ts/Tweetl/README.md

 <img width="939" alt="スクリーンショット 2020-05-22 14 33 39" src="https://user-images.githubusercontent.com/37981348/82634800-b27fa480-9c39-11ea-9420-8952717823fb.png">

 #### With any keywords
 You can also get tweets about any keywords if you use 'get_tweets_keyword' method and set any one.
 And you can specify the number of tweets.
-The default is 100.
 ```
 # get 1000 tweets about 'deep learning'
 df_keyword = tweet_getter.get_tweets_keyword("deep learning", 1000)